medically reviewed by Dr Godmi Tresa

 How to Soothe an Itchy Scalp in Menopause

-If you are going through menopause, you may be dealing with many changes in your body that can be exhausting – mood swings, hot flashes, irregular periods, brain fog, and more.
-Adding an itchy scalp to the mix can make things even more unpleasant.
+If you are going through menopause, you would already be dealing with different changes in your body.
+These changes can be very exhausting.
+Mood changes, hot flashes, irregular periods, brain fog, and much more.
+In addition to these, you can also get an itchy skin and an itchy scalp.
+SO, it's not really a great feeling.

 Jump to section